Ducal Palace of Parma: Duke Ranuccio I Farnese - The Pilotta palace

-In the start of the 17th century, duke Ranuccio I Farnese (1569–1622) decided to reconstruct the set of houses in a new ducal palace.
+At the start of the 17th century, Duke Ranuccio I Farnese (1569–1622) decided to reconstruct the set of houses into a new ducal palace.
 Connected with the Palazzo della Pilotta, this became a large residential complex.
 It became subject to various renovations.
 It was inspired by the palace-monastery of El Escorial, with its orthogonal arrangement through courtyards, its monumental scale, and its "unadorned style".
 It demonstrated the growing power and prestige of the Farnese family.

-The architect Simone Moschino (1553–1610) was responsible for the project, although with the significant contribution of duke Ranuccio I himself.
+The architect Simone Moschino (1553–1610) was responsible for the project, although with the significant contribution of Duke Ranuccio I himself.
 The Palazzo della Pilotta was essentially intended to be a "services palace", that is, it would contain various services linked to the ducal court.
 This would simultaneously relieve and dignify the old ducal palace located a little further east.
-The complex included a large large banquet hall, a monumental staircase, stables, coach houses, wardrobes, and numerous accommodations for the household staff, all connected through various galleries and courtyards.
+The complex included a large banquet hall, a monumental staircase, stables, coach houses, wardrobes, and numerous accommodations for the household staff, all connected through various galleries and courtyards.
 This set-up was again inspired by El Escorial.
 Similarly, the imperial staircase of the Spanish building also served as inspiration for the one in the Parmesan palace.

-The first campaign of works was carried out between 1602 and 1611 and included the southern courtyard of the complex, now the Pilotta courtyard, built around duke Octavio's corridor.
+The first campaign of works was carried out between 1602 and 1611 and included the southern courtyard of the complex, now the Pilotta courtyard, built around Duke Octavio's corridor.
 Only the eastern area, adjacent to the ducal palace and the church of San Pietro Martire, remained unfinished.

 The second campaign started in 1617, with the transformation of the large hall of the west wing into the Farnese Theater, which forced the relocation of various services, such as the stables, which was rebuilt further north.
-The third campaign began in 1620, with the works on the southwest facade facing the Ghiaia, which remained incomplete due to the duke's death in 1622.
-In the last two campaigns, the duke's collaborating architect was Pier Francesco Battistelli.
+The third campaign began in 1620, with the works on the southwest facade facing the Ghiaia, which remained incomplete due to the Duke's death in 1622.
+In the last two campaigns, the Duke's collaborating architect was Pier Francesco Battistelli.